XuRobotics/slide-slam/README.md

-# slide-slam
+# SLiDe-SLAM
-SlideSLAM: Sparse, Lightweight, Decentralized Metric-Semantic SLAM for Heterogeneous Robots
+SLiDeSLAM: Sparse, Lightweight, Decentralized Metric-Semantic SLAM for Heterogeneous Robots

+Code will be released soon.